Code-Institute-Submissions/gameshow-m1/README.md

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) were used to test the site's accessibility.

 See the following [link](testing_results.md) to review the screenshots of successful accessibility testing on all pages of the site for Google Lighthouse and WAVE Web Accessibility.
+For the WAVE specific testing live link, click on the [following](https://wave.webaim.org/report#/https://aryan008.github.io/gameshow-m1/).

 The issues that arose during this testing are discussed and corrected below.